New Tax Law: All You Need to Know As Salary Earner Before January 2026

 • Seafarers

-Salary earners that won't pay tax
+Salary earners who won't pay new tax

 The new tax law exempts the income of workers earning the national minimum wage or less.
+Anyone earning below N800,000 yearly pays no tax.

-Also, Military officers’ wages and salaries are fully tax‑free.
+Also, military officers’ wages and salaries are fully tax‑free.

 Death gratuities as well as redundancy payments are also not subject to taxation.